 - Establish a triage area located in Main Dining Room.

 - Administrator will designate an individual to oversee the set-up and operations of the triage area.

 - Ensure adequate staffing and supplies at the triage location.
 The following staff/supplies should be included during the triage process:

 - Staffing

-- o Nursing / Resident Care (triage, managing care)
+- Nursing / Resident Care (triage, managing care)

-- o Social Work
+- Social Work

-- o Food Service (food and beverage)
+- Food Service (food and beverage)

-- o Administrative (tracking and documentation)
+- Administrative (tracking and documentation)

 - Supplies

-- o Chairs / wheelchairs
+- Chairs / wheelchairs

-- o Pens, paper, nametags, charting materials
+- Pens, paper, nametags, charting materials

 - Food and beverage

-- o Medications
+- Medications

-- o Portable oxygen (cylinders, tubing, cannulas, etc.)
+- Portable oxygen (cylinders, tubing, cannulas, etc.)

 - Blood pressure cuffs and stethoscopes

-- o Standard precautions equipment
+- Standard precautions equipment

 - Hand sanitizer

 - Document the arrival of all residents as they enter the triage area.

 - Utilize Influx of Residents Log (8.2.13.1.C)

 - Utilize eFinds system as per facility/TMG policy (8.13.2)

 - Triage each arriving resident.
 If arriving residents do not arrive with a completed Resident Evacuation Tag (Disaster Tag), attempt to minimally collect and document the following information on each resident:

 - Name

 - Age

 - Responsible party

 - Medical diagnosis

 - Medication allergies

 - Other known allergies

 - Diet restrictions / last meal

 - Medications / last administered

 - Mental status

 - Mobility

 - Hearing impairments

 - Dialysis needs

 - Special precautions, procedures or equipment

-- Valuables with the resident

-- Complete an initial nursing assessment of each arriving resident.
+- Valuables with the resident - Complete an initial nursing assessment of each arriving resident.
 Review any available medical records that accompanied the resident.
 Include as part of the assessment of arriving residents a determination of any history of unsafe behaviors that will require an increased level of supervision (i.e. elopement, aggressive behaviors, and resident to resident altercations).
 Establish an interim plan of care for each resident as appropriate.
 Establish a new chart if necessary.